 Carlos often makes presentations on public agency topics to elected officials and attorneys, and has spoken recently to groups in California, Michigan and Washington, D.C.

-Prior to joining Best Best & Krieger, Mr. Campos researched and prepared published articles and a book on international human rights law, worked with individuals seeking refugee status under the 1951 Geneva Convention at a non-governmental organization in The Hague, Netherlands, and co-taught legal seminars at the Catholic Superior School of Law in Jeremie, Haiti.
+Prior to joining BB&K, Carlos researched and prepared published articles and a book on international human rights law, worked with individuals seeking refugee status under the 1951 Geneva Convention at a non-governmental organization in The Hague, Netherlands, and co-taught legal seminars at the Catholic Superior School of Law in Jeremie, Haiti.

-Mr. Campos has been a research assistant at the Interlaw Foundation in San Jose, Costa Rica, where he worked on Central American legal and policy issues and on cases before the Organization of American States (OAS) Inter-American Court of Human Rights.
+Carlos, who speaks fluent Spanish, was a research assistant at the Interlaw Foundation in San Jose, Costa Rica, where he worked on Central American legal and policy issues and on cases before the Organization of American States Inter-American Court of Human Rights.
 He was also a research assistant at the Tomas Rivera Policy Institute, now housed at the University of Southern California.

-Mr. Campos earned his Juris Doctorate degree from the University of California, Hastings College of the Law, where he was a founding member of the Race and Poverty Law Journal.
-He graduated with honors from Pitzer College with a double major in Political and Labor Studies after studying abroad in Mexico, England and Central America.
+Carlos earned his law degree from the University of California, Hastings College of the Law, where he was a founding member of the Race and Poverty Law Journal.
+He graduated with honors from Pitzer College with a double major in political and labor studies after studying abroad in Mexico, England and Central America.